JOB ROLE: SUPPORT WORKER

 Post holder will work largely within as established framework of internal and external procedures however a degree of creativity and innovation will be required in the following areas.

-- To contribute to the ongoing assessment of residents
+- Contribute to the ongoing assessment of residents

-- To contribute to the development of social and entertainment programmes for residents.
+- Contribute to the development in conjunction with the activities team a social and entertainment programmes for residents.

-- To be flexible in meeting the changing needs of residents, including the ability to adapt to changing policies in the working environment
+- Be flexible in meeting the changing needs of residents, including the ability to adapt to changing policies in the working environment

 - Consider ways to communicate effectively with people with communication difficulties

-- To put forward ideas to assist with the special care needs and challenging behaviour of residents to meet this individual outcome.
+- Put forward ideas to assist with the special care needs and challenging behaviour of residents to meet this individual outcome.

 DEVELOPMENT AND SUPPORT

-- Take a full part in 1:1 development meetings with the Team Leader on an individual basis as set out in the company policy
+- Take a full part in 1:1 development meetings with the Deputy Manager on an individual basis as set out in the company policy

 - Performance review will take place and an agreed professional development plan will be put in place as set out in the company’s policy